 Clean Water Wells

 Water wells, or boreholes, drilled to a significant depth become a consistent source of clean water for rural areas where people otherwise collect water from rivers, streams, and even rain puddles.
-These water supplies are shared by animals and livestock often contain feces and other contaminants.
+These water supplies, shared by animals and livestock, often contain feces and other contaminants.

 A clean water well placed in a village creates cause for great celebration.
 Water-related illnesses decrease dramatically, and the time spent gathering water no longer takes the majority of each day.
 GAiN works with in-country partners to drill new clean water wells fitted with a hand pump.

 Inoperable water wells often sit abandoned in communities because no one knows how to repair them.
 In these cases, GAiN provides necessary parts and trains local residents to repair and maintain wells.
 If they understand the mechanics and how to make repairs, many times an inexpensive part gets the well up and running again.